 2. Talking Heads

-The first American band on the list, Talking Heads was formed in 1975 and were one of the most critically acclaimed bands of the ‘80s.
+The only American band on the list, Talking Heads was formed in 1975 and were one of the most critically acclaimed bands of the ‘80s.
 Their debut album, Talking Heads ‘77, lacks the synths characteristic of new wave, but it has the new wave attitude of making rock more danceable, especially with the bass-heavy song “Psycho Killer” and the funky “Who Is It?”.
 Their later work, such as the 1983 album Speaking in Tongues, is undoubtedly new wave.
 The album opener “Burning Down the House” is synths galore supported by a lively guitar riff, and it carries a tinge of funk that makes this piece a new wave tour de force.
 From the same album, “This Must Be the Place (Naive Melody)” departs from their standard sound with a simple and repeated bass and guitar line, thus packing the experimental punch that pushes new wave to newer boundaries.

 1. The Psychedelic Furs